 There are many aspects of Reed & Mackay’s culture which go to make up our unique environment.
 Maintaining and strengthening the culture is part of our everyday working life and underpins much of our corporate policy.
 We strive to create an enjoyable and safe working environment where staff can excel.
 We recognise our staff as our most important asset and employee welfare is a key objective that is linked to the company’s unique culture and values.
 We do not tolerate discrimination, abuse or harassment of any kind and we expect the same of our suppliers.
+Our Employee Handbook identifies codes of conduct related to Health & Safety, Equality, Dignity at Work and Ethical Conduct, and there are management approved policies for Health & Safety, Equality & Diversity and Corporate Social Responsibility.
 All staff must adhere to our codes of conduct and company policies.

-We operate a thorough recruitment and selection process for all our hiring decisions.
+A thorough recruitment and selection process is used for all our hiring decisions.
 This includes obtaining documented proof of an individual’s right to work in the country in which they will be employed.
-Should a concern arise we operate an open door communication policy and we also provide a protected disclosure facility should a staff member require confidentiality.
+Should a concern arise we operate an open-door communication policy and we also provide a protected disclosure facility should a staff member require confidentiality.

-Reed & Mackay always pay at least the minimum wage rate applicable.
+As a responsible employer Reed & Mackay always pay at least the minimum wage rate applicable under local laws.

 Our Supply Chain

-We only work with reputable suppliers and we take responsibility for endeavouring to ensure our supply chains are free from slave labour.
-We will not work with a supplier before carrying out research into their business and we ensure they are appropriately licensed to carry out the service they are providing.
-Spend commitments are subject to legal contracts and we do not pay cash for services.
+We only work with reputable suppliers and endeavour to ensure our supply chain is free from slave labour.
+We will not work with a supplier before researching their business and we ensure they are appropriately licensed to carry out the service they are providing.
+Spend commitments are subject to internal Purchase Order approval and agreed legal contracts, and we do not pay cash for services.

-Suppliers undergo a due diligence process which incorporates Modern Slavery requirements, and are required to comply with our Supplier Operating Principles, including adherence to all relevant legislation in the countries in which they operate and all relevant International Labour Organisation (ILO) conventions.
-The principles set expectations around the adoption of standards regarding forced and compulsory labour; child labour; health, safety and hygiene; abuse and discipline; freedom of association and employee representation; remuneration; employment terms; working hours; equality of treatment; and community impact.
+Prior to approval, suppliers undergo a due diligence process which incorporates Modern Slavery requirements, and in order to do business with Reed & Mackay all suppliers are required to comply with our Supplier Operating Principles on an on-going basis.
+These principles, include adherence to all relevant legislation in the countries in which they operate and all relevant International Labour Organisation (ILO) conventions, and set expectations around the adoption of standards regarding forced and compulsory labour; child labour; health, safety and hygiene; abuse and discipline; freedom of association and employee representation; remuneration; employment terms; working hours; equality of treatment; and community impact.

-Where appropriate and practical, we visit our supplier and partner offices.
-This helps us become familiar with how they operate and the safeguards they have in place to reduce, remove and prevent the use of slave or forced labour in their organisations and their supply chains.
+We visit all our partner offices, and where appropriate and practical, we visit our suppliers.
+This helps us become familiar with how they operate and the safeguards they have in place to reduce, remove and prevent the use of slave or forced labour in their organisations and in their supply chains.

 Our Activities to date & Future Plans

-We continue to make sure that our employees are aware of the Modern Slavery Act, of the definitions of slavery and human trafficking and that they know what to do should they suspect a case of slavery or human trafficking.
-Modern Slavery awareness is included in our employee induction and our compliance training.
+We continue to make sure that our employees are aware of Modern Slavery legislation, of the definitions of slavery and human trafficking and that they know what to do should they suspect a case of slavery or human trafficking.
+Modern Slavery awareness is included in our employee induction and our mandatory annual compliance training.

 In line with our ISO certifications we have a programme of regular internal and external audits to check compliance with all our policies and procedures.

-Our International department are developing a set of training material for partners which will include Modern Slavery training, and will look to include Modern Slavery requirements within their new partner Performance Framework.
+Our International department are developing a set of training materials, including Modern Slavery training, for our partner network.

-Reed & Mackay maintain a commitment to preventing Modern Slavery and will continue to operate a zero tolerance policy in this regard.
-In accordance with section 54 of the Modern Slavery Act 2015 this statement has detailed the actions taken during the financial year ending 2018/19.
+Reed & Mackay maintain a commitment to conducting its business in an ethical way and preventing Modern Slavery and will continue to operate a zero-tolerance policy in this regard.
+In accordance with section 54 of the Modern Slavery Act 2015 this statement has detailed the actions taken during the financial year ending 2020.